CryptvJet/Game-of-Life/README.md

 Open index.html in any modern browser.
 Default cell size and speed values can be changed in `src/main.js`.

+The zoom controls now allow shrinking cells down to a single pixel for a wide overview of large patterns.

 Click/drag on the canvas to paint live cells with the selected color.

 Click ▶ Start / ⏸ Pause to begin or stop the simulation.